-Students use a graphic organizer flow chart to identify key decisions and consequences.
+Students use a graphic organizer flow chart to identify key decisions and consequences (BLM provided on the Principles of Mathematics 9: Teacher's Resource CD-ROM).

 Carousel

 Students at different stations display and explain topics or concepts to other classmates who rotate through the stations, usually in order.